xiaoxianyu-office/mm/skills/mechanics/damage.md

 - damage{amount=10;element=ICE} @target ~onUse
 ```

-This element can buy named anything, and can be used in a mob's DamageModifiers to alter resistance to the damage type as needed:
+This element can be named anything, and can be used in a mob's DamageModifiers to alter resistance to the damage type as needed:
 ```yaml
 DamageModTest:
   Type: COW